Active-CSS/active-css/README.md

 Active CSS works on modern browsers that are [ES6-compliant](http://kangax.github.io/compat-table/es6/) and support shadow DOM.

 Active CSS should work fine on desktop Firefox, Chrome, Opera, Safari and the latest Edge; iOs Safari and Chrome, Android Chrome and Firefox.
-IE and old Edge support is not planned.
-A more complete list of supported browser versions will be compiled at some point.
+IE support is not planned.
+There is basic support for the original Edge in the main production core, but the shadow DOM and shadow web component features in Active CSS won't work (being a native implementation).
+Just avoid using the shadow DOM if you want to support the old Edge.

 ## Installation

-Active CSS has been designed for gradual adoption from the start, and **you can use as little or as much Active CSS as you need, like CSS**.
-Although practically speaking, you should be aiming to get as much done with Active CSS as you can.
-You will save on bloated plugin overhead.

 The Active CSS installation instructions are [on the website](https://activecss.org/manual/installation.html).

 If you are looking for the core script to download, check out the [dist](https://github.com/Active-CSS/active-css/tree/master/dist) folder and then find the version(s) you need.

 The production (live) version will look like this:<br>
-activecss-2-1-0.min.js
+activecss-2-1-1.min.js

 The development (offline) version (which supports the upcoming DevTools extention) will look like this:<br>
-activecss-dev-2-1-0.min.js
+activecss-dev-2-1-1.min.js

 ## Documentation